Low-energy unphysical saddle in polynomial molecular potentials: Non-perturbative evaluation of the Green function.

 where $G^{(2)}(z)=\langle T_2|(M_{22})^{-1}|T_2\rangle $.
 By iterating the same inversion formula (\ref{inv}) we obtain a chain of relations of the type

 In practice, the (in principle infinite) chain is truncated by approximately taking $G^{(N)}(z)\approx (zI_N-H_{NN})^{-1}$.
-This assumption is in order if the coupling of $T_N$ to the subsequent tier is negligible.
+This is the only approximation involved in this method, and it amounts to neglecting the coupling of $T_N$ to the subsequent tier.
 Starting from $G^{(N)}(z)$, one iterates (\ref{genericinv}) back to the sought for matrix $G^{(0)}(z)$.
-This procedure is a matrix generalization of the continued fraction expansion for the inversion of tridiagonal matrices.\cite{Haydock}
+This procedure is a matrix generalization of the continued fraction expansion for the inversion of tridiagonal matrices \cite{Haydock}.

-{\bf Discussion}\\ The method just outlined generates an effective basis and solves the quantum mechanical problem in the reduced Hilbert space exactly.
-The basis can be enlarged systematically by increasing the number of tiers $N$, to achieve convergence.
-When applied to a lower-bounded PP, this method provides an efficient and rapidly converging numerical scheme to determine its exact eigenenergies.
-For the lower-unbound PP of a polyatomic molecule, this method provides good estimates of the position of the quasi-stationary states, including a rigorous treatment of all anharmonic resonances.
-The recursive calculation of the Green's function (\ref{genericinv}) has several advantages with respect to the more traditional Lanczos method:\cite{Prelovsek00,Koppel02,Wyatt98,Manini03} (i) it provides equal accuracy through the whole spectrum, while Lanczos method is more accurate close to the endpoints; (ii) it splits the Hilbert space into subspaces $T_0, ...
+This method provides good evaluations of the position of the quasi-stationary states, including a rigorous treatment of all anharmonic resonances.
+These effects were mostly left out in the approximate treatment of Ref.~\cite{Stuchebrukhov93}, where off-diagonal terms $M_{12}$ in equation~(\ref{inv}) were neglected.
+The recursive calculation of the Green function (\ref{genericinv}) has several advantages with respect to the more traditional Lanczos method \cite{Prelovsek00,Koppel02,Wyatt98,Manini03}: (i) it provides equal accuracy through the whole spectrum, while Lanczos method is more accurate close to the endpoints; (ii) it splits the Hilbert space into subspaces $T_0, ...
 T_N$ to treat one at a time; (iii) once the chain of matrices is set up, each frequency requires an independent calculation, which makes this method suitable for parallel calculations.
 Its main disadvantage is the rapid growth of the tier size $t_i$, for systems with many degrees of freedom.
-To fit the available CPU/memory limits, it is possible to cutoff the tier growth to some maximum size $t_{\rm max}$, as described in Ref.~\onlinecite{Manini03}.
+To fit the available CPU/memory limits, it is possible to cutoff the tier growth to some maximum size $t_{\rm max}$, as described in Ref.~\cite{Manini03}.
 In general, the recursive method may become very costly in CPU time, since the evaluation of $G^{(0)}(E+i\varepsilon) $ requires $N$ inversions for each sample frequency $E$, each inversion costing a time proportional to $t_{\rm max}^3$.
 In the Lanczos method, a single chain of $N_{\rm Lanczos}\approx 10^3$ iterations, each costing of the order of the Hilbert space size $\sim N\cdot t_{\rm max}$, generates the whole spectrum.